whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

-[Parentivise](https://meetcortex.com/creative-strategy) - Parentivise is an AI-powered parenting assistant that provides personalized advice on child development and be...
+[Parentivise](https://meetcortex.com/creative-strategy) - Parentivise is an AI-powered parenting assistant that provides personalized advice on child development and be…

-2023-05-05T23:52:07.245Z

-#ai

----

-### Systems

-[Zencall.ai](https://memecam.ai) - Zencall is a phone call management technology that use artificial intelligence to answer and route calls as ne...

 2023-05-05T23:52:07.245Z